 You should pick quality over quantity when it comes to meat.
 Mix the quality meat with grains, legumes, and vegetables and quality beef with ginger, garlic, and some chili in order to improve the flavor even further.

-Also, make sure you buy meat from the butcher rather than a grocery meat department to cut costs where possible.
+Also, buy meat from the butcher rather than a grocery meat department to cut costs where possible.

 You should always reduce waste while shopping and cooking.
 One of the ways of doing this is freezing leftovers, which can sometimes make a whole meal.
 You can plan this for soup, cooked potatoes, chili, and much more.